11 – 16. Pavers and Grass Garden Path

 A grassy area is beautiful.
 It is not suitable for heavy traffic such as loaded wheel barrels.
 By adding attractive pavers such as brick, slate, or concrete stepping stones, you can have both beauty and functionality!

-One of my favorite garden path designs is clay bricks set in sand.
-It’s used a lot in those gorgeous English gardens, and the nostalgic vibe is irresistible.
+One of my favorite garden path designs is old cobble stones.
+It’s used a lot in traditional European gardens, and the rustic vibe is irresistible.

 19, & 20.
 Variations of broken concrete garden path

 Broken up concrete is a great material for creating garden paths.
 Here the pieces look very much like natural stone.

 A variation of up-cycled broken concrete path with gravel filled in between the stepping “stones”.

 The wood plank path and recycled railroad ties path require more skill in carpentry and construction.
 Important: wood can get slippery, especially after a rain or in shade.
 Always add an anti-slip coating on wood paths in shade or in rainy climate. ( Source: Garden Design Co | Tumblr )